mattchley/Weather-API/README.md

     1. hard html version (x) works partially

 Tweaks needed
+put the render functions to run when click 'search' (x) fixed!!!

-sidebar tweak to nav bar sidebar jumbotron to fix
+sidebar tweak to nav bar sidebar or make it a specific height jumbotron to fix (decent currently)
-Cards dont generate in the row properly card sizing/spacing need to put everything in imperial units
+Cards dont generate in the row properly (woking with for loop X) card sizing/spacing (working with for loop X) need to put everything in imperial units (can change the URL for the AJAX on all to allow for imperial)